 There are a number of professional options available to help get rid of stubborn underarm blackheads.

-One of the most popular professional treatments is an armpit blackhead extraction.
-This process involves a dermatologist or esthetician using a tool to manually extract the blackheads.
+- Armpit Blackhead Extraction - One of the most popular professional treatments is an armpit blackhead extraction.
+This process involves a dermatologist or esthetician using a blackhead removal tool to manually extract the blackheads.
 While this is a good treatment for immediate removal, you will still need to practice good preventative practices to keep the blackheads from returning.

 There is no definitive answer on when you should expect the underarm blackheads to begin to disappear.
-For most people, it will take about 4-8 weeks if you are using the right exfoliant and are committed to performing the exfoliation regularly.
+For most people, it will take about 4-8 weeks to see results.
+So long as you are using the right exfoliant and are committed to performing the exfoliation regularly.
 It may take longer than this but the key is to remain consistent.

 There are many myths floating around the internet suggesting that natural remedies and at-home treatments may be the solution to eliminating blackheads.
 As with any type of skincare advice, it is important to stick to the proven methods of treatment.
-While you may find limited success, at-home treatments are not always worth your time and money when looking to stop underarm blackheads.
+While you may find limited success, at-home treatments are not always worth your time and money.
+Instead, seek out proven treatments for underarm blackheads.

 The simple answer is yes.
 These specially designed blackhead extractors work when looking to remove the comedonal acne from under the arms.
 However, you should speak with a professional before trying to use the extractor on your own.
 Improper use of the tool may cause lasting damage to the skin and do more harm than good.